hannahTai/capacitor-hello-plugin/README.md

 # Custom Capacitor Plugin
-A brief note for custom capacitor plugin.
+A brief note for custom capacitor plugin with Ionic & Angular & Capacitor.